Dolby Vision

-Dolby Vision is a set of technologies developed by Dolby Laboratories for high dynamic range (HDR) video.
+Dolby Vision is a set of technologies developed by Dolby Laboratories for high-dynamic-range (HDR) video.
 It covers content creation, distribution, and playback.
-It includes dynamic metadata that are used to adjust and optimize each frame of the HDR video to the consumer display's capabilities in a way based on the content creator's intents.
+It includes dynamic metadata that define the aspect ratio and adjust the picture based on a display's capabilities on a per-shot or even per-frame basis, optimizing the presentation.

 Dolby Vision was introduced in 2014, making it the first available HDR format.
-HDR10+ is a competitor HDR format that also uses dynamic metadata.
+HDR10+ is a competitor to HDR format that also uses dynamic metadata.

 Dolby Vision IQ is an update designed to optimize Dolby Vision content according to the ambient light.

-Dolby Cinema uses Dolby Vision too, though because of the use of 2.6 gamma and thus 48 nits in SDR cinemas, the 108 nits used in Dolby Cinema is already HDR.
+Dolby Cinema also uses Dolby Vision in conjunction with Dolby Atmos sound systems, though because of the use of 2.6 gamma and thus 48 nits in SDR theaters, the 108 nits used in Dolby Cinema is already HDR.

-The first open source player to support profile 5 was mpv.

 Description

-Dolby Vision allows for a maximum resolution of 8K, up to 12-bit color depth, maximum peak brightness of 10,000 nits.
-However, according to the Dolby Vision white paper, as of 2018 professional reference monitors, such as the Dolby Vision HDR reference monitor, are currently limited to 4,000 nits of peak brightness.
+Dolby Vision allows for a maximum resolution of 8K, up to 12-bit color depth, and maximum peak brightness of 10,000 nits.
+However, according to the Dolby Vision white paper, as of 2018, professional reference monitors, such as the Dolby Vision HDR reference monitor, are currently limited to 4,000 nits of peak brightness.

 Dolby Vision includes the PQ transfer function, a wide-gamut color space (ITU-R Rec.
 BT.2020 in YCBCR or IPTPQc2), up to 8K resolution, and for some profiles (FEL) up to 12-bit.
 It can encode mastering display colorimetry information using static metadata (SMPTE ST 2086) and also provide dynamic metadata (SMPTE ST 2094-10, Dolby format) for each scene or frame.
-This dynamic metadata or Dynamic HDR allows adjusting of brightness and contrast (in reality, the tone curve) on the scene by scene or even frame by frame basis as and when required and adjusts it many times during the video/movie.
-It is considered to be future-proof.

-Dolby Vision includes dynamic metadata that are used to adjust the brightness, color and sharpness of each frame of the video to match the display color volume (i.e. the maximum and minimum brightness capability and the color gamut).
-It allows for the creative intents to be preserved on all Dolby Vision compatible displays.
-Dolby Vision and HDR10+ do not use the same dynamic metadata.
+This dynamic metadata allows adjusting the image on a scene-by-scene or even frame-by-frame basis.
+These adjustments, called "trims" in Dolby's support documents, include parameters such as Lift, Gamma, Gain, Saturation, Chroma Weight, and so on.
+Each set of trims is specific to its respective target displays defined by nits and colorspace.
+Image aspect ratios can also be defined on a per-shot basis.

+Consumer implementations

+Dolby Vision is supported by a variety of streaming services, home entertainment systems, and consumer devices.
+Major platforms such as Netflix, Disney+, Apple TV+, and Amazon Prime Video offer movies and TV shows in Dolby Vision, enhancing color accuracy, brightness, and contrast for a more immersive viewing experience.

+In addition to films and television, Dolby Vision is also used for concert films and live entertainment streaming.
+Services like On Air offer high-quality concert experiences in Dolby Vision, providing viewers with a cinematic at-home concert experience.